phoenixframework/phoenix_live_dashboard/README.md

     $ mix setup
     $ mix dev

+Additionally, you may pass some options to enable Ecto testing.
+For example, to enable the PostgreSQL repo:

+    $ mix dev --postgres

+...and to enable the MySQL repo:

+    $ mix dev --mysql

-Alternatively, run `iex -S mix dev` if you also want a shell.
+Alternatively, run `iex -S mix dev [flags]` if you also want a shell.

 Assets are minimized by default.
 If you'd like to skip assets optimization and run webpack in development mode you can do it using the `NODE_ENV` environment variable: